Blog

 The role of the Registered Nurse or Newborn Care Provider is to feed, soothe, bathe, change & provide all other gentle care to baby through the night.

-Home » Baby Sleep » Sleep Coach Your Toddler
+Home » Expert Guides » Sleep Coach Your Toddler: A Parents Guide

-updated, May 26, 2023 – There’s so much baby sleep advice about newborns and postpartum families.
-How do infants sleep through the night?
-When will my baby get on a routine or nap better?
-But parents of toddlers sometimes also have these same questions.
-Our team of night nurses, nannies and postpartum doulas assure parents that even if your young child hasn’t sleep through the night, it’s not too late to sleep coach your toddler.
+updated, May 26, 2023 – Do you wonder why your toddler wakes up through the night?
+When will your child get on a routine or nap better?
+Parents of toddlers often have the same questions we hear about newborns.
+At Let Mommy Sleep our team of night nurses, nannies and postpartum doulas reassure parents: even if they haven’t been sleeping through the night, it’s not too late to sleep coach your toddler.

 Getting Ready to Sleep Coach Your Toddler

 A question we’re often asked at LMS is if we’ll soothe toddlers back to sleep if they wake through the night.
-Even though the night nannies are there to provide newborn care, the answer is yes we will of course try to care for toddler siblings!
-BUT, our experience has been that overwhelmingly when the older kids wake up they want MOMMY or DADDY!
-These little ones aren’t waking up because they’re hungry or need a diaper change.
-They need cuddles from you.
-Understanding this goes a long way in the sleep training process.
+Even though the night nannies are there to provide newborn care, the answer is yes we will try to care for toddler siblings.
+But here’s what we’ve learned: toddlers are usually not waking due to hunger or a wet diaper, they want MOMMY or DADDY.
+Understanding this distinction is crucial for successful sleep training.

 Pave the Way with Communication